Skip to main content

 Relationship Created

-relationshipType: holds_tokens
+relationshipType: contains

-metadata: { balance: 100 }
+metadata: { position: "center", tiers: 3 }

 Events